lukemckinstry/big-geospatial-data/08_google_earth_engine.md

 1. Go to <https://earthengine.google.com/>.
 2. Click Get Started.
 3. You will be asked to choose a Google Account to login.
 Please use a personal Gmail to register, not your Temple-affiliated Google Account.
-4. Select Use with a Cloud Project.
+4. Click Register a Noncommercial or Commercial Cloud Project.
 5. Select Unpaid usage, and set the project type to Academic & Research.
 6. Select Create a new Google Cloud Project.
     * If you are using a personal account, select No Organization.
 This is not a free entry field.